antonella-framework/docs/source/docs/creating-controllers.md

 ### 3. Security first

 Always validate and sanitize input.
-If you use the framework’s `Security` helper, you can do:
+If you use the framework `Security` helper, you can do:

 ```php
 public static function process_form()